Palm and Palm Kernel Oil Derivatives

 - Increased Transparency

 In 2018, we began work to increase the transparency and understanding of our palm-based raw material supply chain.
 We engaged the support of an independent, third-party company to research and map the origins of palm-based materials in our supply chain.
 Using a methodology that is endorsed by a number of external stakeholders, rating agencies and coalitions, we analyzed our 2017 palm and palm kernel derivatives raw material volumes.
 Following the analysis, we achieved 99% transparency at refinery level and 95% at mill level connected to our palm derivatives supply chain.
 We also completed a risk assessment* of the deforestation, social and regulatory risks at geographical level (provinces, districts and mills).

 Increasing the transparency of our supply chain helps us to highlight any differences and potential opportunities for improvement between our commitments and those of our suppliers.
 The program will help us to develop a roadmap towards deforestation-free and responsible sourcing of palm-based raw materials.

 In 2020, we will continue to work with our direct and indirect suppliers to achieve our target of full transparency at mill level for 2020 volumes.

 - Action for Sustainable Derivatives

 In 2020, Innospec joined the collaborative initiative; Action for Sustainable Derivatives (ASD) which aims to develop a harmonized approach to supply chain transparency, risk monitoring and evaluation.

 - Palm Supply Grievance Procedure

-Innospec’s Palm Grievance Policy provides a clear process for the identification, investigation and resolution of external grievances concerning the implementation of Innospec’s Sustainable Sourcing of Palm and Palm Kernel Oil Derivatives policy.
+Innospec’s Palm Grievance Procedure provides a clear process for the identification, investigation and resolution of external grievances concerning the implementation of Innospec’s Sustainable Sourcing of Palm and Palm Kernel Oil Derivatives policy.
 We aim to provide a clear, appropriate and prompt response to any applicable grievance raised.